OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 - Remember that relying on frida-server being referred to as "fridaserver" wasn't a good idea?
 The same applies here; with some small modifications, the Frida agent libraries could simply be renamed.
 - Detection depends on standard library calls such as `fopen` and `strstr`.
 Essentially, we're attempting to detect Frida by using functions that can be easily hooked with-you guessed it-Frida.
 Obviously, this isn't a very solid strategy.

 The first issue can be addressed by implementing a classic-virus-scanner-like strategy: scanning memory for "gadgets" found in Frida's libraries.
-I chose the string "LIBFRIDA," which appears to be in all versions of frida-gadget and frida-agent.
+I chose the string "LIBFRIDA", which appears to be in all versions of frida-gadget and frida-agent.
 Using the following code, we iterate through the memory mappings listed in `/proc/self/maps` and search for the string in every executable section.
 Although I omitted the most boring functions for the sake of brevity, you can find them on GitHub.

 ```c
 static char keyword[] = "LIBFRIDA";